|

 preference.

-To get rubs to stay on the meat you need the meats natural moisture.
+To get rubs to stay on the meat you need the

 To properly apply a rub you should work the rub into the meat evenly.